SCCapstone/StockPrediction/README.md

 ## Setup

+#### If you've already cloned/pulled:
+Run `pipenv update` to sync the pipfile, then install and shell

-Then, navigate to the root directory of the project.
+Navigate to the root directory of the project.
 And run:

 `pipenv install`